aliakhtar/AnnoTest/README.md

 This project provides some utility classes to make it easier to unit test Java annotation processors.
-This is done by using `javax.tools.JavaCompiler` to invoke the compiler, and compile one or more test classes which contains your annotations.
+This is done by using `javax.tools.JavaCompiler` to invoke the compiler, and compile one or more test classes which contain your annotations.
 This allows the processor to be tested, even when `-proc:none` is set.

  The classes are taken from